By Alex Lia, researcher at Humanitarian Advisory Group.

 The increasing number and scale of protracted crises across the world is testing the capacity of the humanitarian sector to respond effectively and meet the needs of vulnerable populations.

-These concerns prompt serious questions as to the scope and application of the SDG framework to humanitarian response.
+However, despite humanitarian actors being identified as sharing responsibility for the implementation and achievement of the agenda, some practitioners have expressed concern that the SDG agenda is not an appropriate accountability framework for humanitarian action.
+They have prompted serious questions about the scope and applicability of the SDG framework to humanitarian response.
 For example, is it the responsibility of humanitarians to pursue such goals as Goal 1, No Poverty, or Goal 16, Peace, Justice and Strong Institutions, or would this undermine principled humanitarian action?

 Traditionally, there have been clear distinctions between the development and humanitarian bodies of thought.
 Development is generally perceived as focusing on long-term systematic changes and is inherently political, whereas humanitarian aid is targeted to meet immediate needs and is underpinned by humanitarian principles in order to save lives and alleviate suffering.
 This distinction means that humanitarian and development workers subscribe to different principles and objectives.